Molluscum Contagiosum Stages

 Stage One: Small Painless Papules

 The first stage of molluscum contagiosum is simple to spot.
-Tiny, skin-colored bumps start appearing somewhere on the skin.
+Tiny, skin-colored bumps start appearing and spreading somewhere on the skin.
 These bumps will be clustered together in a rash-like pattern.
-At first, they’re difficult to see because of their size and color, but the sooner you notice them, the better.
+At first, they’re difficult to see because of their size and color, but the sooner you notice them, the better you can care for the affected areas of skin.
 You can contact your doctor and start using creams like Emuaid during the first stage.

 Stage Two: Developed Bumps

-The second stage includes clearly visible bumps.
+The second of four molluscum contagiosum stages includes clearly visible bumps.
 These bumps will have a pearly look and feel to them, and are easier to spot than the first stage molluscum contagiosum bumps.
 These lesions will appear several days after the first stage bumps and will grow somewhere between 2-5 millimeters in size.
 Continue using creams and schedule an appointment with your doctor to start treatment if you haven’t already.

 Stage Three: Purulent